ganteater/ai-ae-plugin/src/main/resources/context.md

 - If requested an anteater command processor but content is not have any information about that, please call getProcessorHelp function tool for get information about required processor.
 - If the output code contains the characters "...", you need to mark it as selected text, example: [SELECTION_START]...[SELECTION_END].
 - The value of the tag attribute must not contain the characters: '<' and '>', these characters must be escaped to '&lt;' and '&gt;' respectively.
+- If the recipe code contains commands that are not specific to the core processor, check whether they are enclosed in the required <Extern> tag.
+If the tag is missing, create it.
+- If need to show an error message then use a comment, e.g.: <!-- error message -->.